xcore/sw_display_controller/docs/api.rst

 LCD component
 +++++++++++++

-The following defines must be configured by the user for the LCD component.
+The following defines must be configured for the LCD component based on the Graphics LCD module used.
 The defines can be seen in the file ``lcd_defines.h`` and ``lcd_ports.xc``

 .. list-table:: LCD Defines